AY2425S2-CS2113-T13-3/tp/docs/UserGuide.md

 ## Quick Start
 - Ensure you have Java 17 installed
 - Download the latest LeBook.jar from the releases page
-- Run the application using: `java -jar tp.jar`
+- Run the application using: `java -jar LeBook.jar`

 ## Features